The Creativity Collaborative

 Programme overview

 In October 2021, Arts Council England launched a Creativity Collaboratives programme to build a network of schools across England focussed on developing and testing innovative approaches to teaching for creativity across the curriculum.
-This £2,780,000 investment has funded eight collaboratives of schools, each with a focus that reflects their specific contexts and needs.
-Each collaborative is working with a university partner to collect evidence on the impact and value of teaching for creativity for children, schools and their communities.
+This £2,780,000 investment funded eight collaboratives of schools, each working with a university partner over three years to develop approaches to teaching for creativity and collect evidence on the impact and value of teaching for creativity for children, schools and their communities.
+The University of Winchester Academy Trust (UWINAT) Creativity Collaborative is one of these collaboratives.

 The collaboratives are unified by two overarching aims: